rafaelpadilla/review_object_detection_metrics/README.md

 ## Supported bounding box formats

 This implementation does not require modifications of the detection models to match complicated input formats, avoiding conversions to XML, JSON, CSV, or other file types.
-It supports more than 8 different kinds of annotation formats, including the ones presented in the Table below.
+It supports more than 8 different kinds of annotation formats, including the most popular ones, as presented in the Table below.

 |             Annotation tool            |       Annotation types      |                                               Output formats                                               |
 |:--------------------------------------:|:---------------------------:|:----------------------------------------------------------------------------------------------------------:|